Greater Glasgow and Clyde Medicines

 Near Patient Testing (NPT)

-Details of the contract arrangements for NPT can be found on the Primary Care GMS Contract Team page on StaffNet (click here).
-The current NPT specification document, which is housed on that page, can be accessed directly here (requires an NHSGGC network connection to access StaffNet).
+Details of the contract arrangements for NPT can be found on the Primary Care GMS Contract Team page on StaffNet (click here, access to NHS Network required).

 New lipid lowering medicines: alirocumab and evolocumab